1.4 Youth policy decision-making

 IV.
 International and EU Affairs and Operational Programmes Section – coordinates and administers international and Eu affairs, Operational Programmes of the European Union, i.e. Education for Competitiveness Operational Programme, Research and Development for Innovations Operational Programme and recently Research, Development and Education Operational Programme

-S. Section of the State Secretary – deals with public administration affairs and internal issues, as well as with statistical surveys and data gathering, preparation of analyses and information strategies
+V. IT and public procurement section – deals with public administration affairs and internal issues, as well as with statistical surveys and data gathering, preparation of analyses and information strategies

 The actual execution of many administrative functions was transferred to the authority of the bodies of the region, or the municipality.

 - Youth Policy Unit - responsible for policy development and

-- Leisure-based and Non-formal Education Unit
+- Leisure-based and Non-formal Education Unit - responsible mainly for funding.

 - Ministry of Health